 - Keep your language gender neutral

-- DO state at the beginning of your letter/email that you are a Florida voter, and DO give your voting address at the end of your letter.
+- DO state at the beginning of your letter/email that you are a constituent, and DO provide your address.

 - If your letter pertains to a specific piece of legislation, DO identify it accordingly (e.g., House bill: HB____, Senate bill: S___).

 - DO state the purpose of your letter in the first paragraph.